The chakras or energy centers in the human body

-Our emotions, ability to connect with others and physical health are thought
+Our emotions, ability to connect with others and physical health are thought to

-opening of them is thought, by many, to relieve a variety of ailments.
+them is thought, by many, to relieve a variety of ailments.

-There are seven main chakra centres in the human body and the correspond with
+There are seven main chakra centres in the human body and the correspond with the

-the seven colours of the rainbow or light spectrum:
+seven colours of the rainbow or light spectrum:

-The Red Chakra, also often referred to as the Root, First or Base chakra is at
+The Red Chakra, also often referred to as the Root, First or Base chakra is at the

-is the chakra to work on if you are having troubles with your health.
+chakra to work on if you are having troubles with your health.

-The Orange Chakra, sometimes called the Second, Sexual or Spleen chakra is in
+The Orange Chakra, sometimes called the Second, Sexual or Spleen chakra is in the

-the abdomen and relates to the lower digestive organs.
+abdomen and relates to the lower digestive organs.
 It corresponds to our ability

 to physically digest and eliminate food, emotionally digest events and process them